acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 > - cf. PDTB Succession
 > - Following Bunt and Prasad (2016), this is put under TEMPORAL

+#### Hypophora

+Hypophora is used for answers to rhetorical questions.
+The discourse relation that links these answers to the preceding discourse is to be annotated on the question.

+- (19) If not now, when? **[HYPOPHORA]** “When the fruit is ripe, it falls from the tree by itself,” he says.
+(PDTB3, wsj 0300)

+- (20) Of all the ethnic tensions in America, which is the most troublesome right now? **[HYPOPHORA]** A good bet would be the tension between blacks and Jews in New York City.
+(PDTB3, wsj 2369)

+- (21) But can Mr. Hahn carry it off? **[HYPOPHORA]** In this instance, industry observers say, he is entering uncharted waters.
+(PDTB3, wsj 0100)

+- (22) So can a magazine survive by downright thumbing its nose at major advertisers? **[HYPOPHORA]** Garbage magazine, billed as ”The Practical Journal for the Environment,” is about to find out.
+(PDTB3, wsj 0062)

+- (23) With all this, can stock prices hold their own? **[HYPOPHORA]** ”The question is unanswerable at this point” she says.
+(PDTB3, wsj 0681)

+- (9) How can we turn this situation around? **[HYPOPHORA]** Reform starts in the Pentagon.
+(Prasad et al. 2017, p.
+11)

+> Notes:
+> - missing from PDTB2, added with PDTB3 as top-level category "Hypophora": "In HYPOPHORA relations, one argument (commonly Arg1) expresses a question and the other argument (commonly Arg2) provides an answer.""

 ### DIALOG

 Dialog relations are to be annotated if and only if turn-taking between multiple speakers applies.
 In this case, annotate the discourse function.